Kroger is closing stores rather than giving workers an extra $4 in pandemic ‘hero pay’

 The group announced Wednesday that it would also file lawsuits against Oakland and the city of Montebello to challenge similar $5-an-hour hazard pay measures.

-John Grant, president of UFCW Local 770, which represents more than 20,000 grocery workers in four California counties, likened the company’s decision to shutter stores to the Star Wars film “The Empire Strikes Back.”
+John Grant, president of UFCW Local 770, which represents more than 20,000 grocery workers in four California counties, likened the company’s decision to shutter stores to a plot from one of the Star Wars films.

 “If anyone dares stand up and ask to reconsider the distribution of equity within our communities, they blow that planet up,” Grant said.
 “It’s reckless capitalism run amok.”